 Georgia State wants to help you accomplish everything you possibly can.
 One of the ways we do this is by offering a variety of scholarships to entering freshman who have excelled, both academically and in extracurricular activities, during their high school career.
 Last year, we awarded nearly $3.3 million in merit-based scholarships to entering freshmen.
-And approximately 21 percent of new first-year students enrolling in fall 2013 received a scholarship.

 Some scholarships are granted automatically along with acceptance; others are open to apply for after you’ve been accepted.